cysouw/diathesis/text/c04_summaryEpi.md

 ### *Inchoativ* (*los-*)

 The ~~Inchoativ~~ (full discussion in [@sec:adverbial-inchoative-los]) consists of the preverbial adjective *los-*, added as a separable verb particle with intransitive verbs, like *losradeln* 'to start biking' [@next].
 This construction indicates that an activity starts.
 It is typically used with manner-of-movement verbs and manner-of-speaking verbs.
 However, it is in general applicable to all agentive intransitives.
 Originally, the adjective *los* means 'loose' in contemporary German.
 In that meaning it is used for example in the *Resultativ Delokativ* diathesis (see [@sec:summary-adverb-delokativ]).
-In contrast, the preverbial inchoative use of *los-* is derived from an older usage meaning 'free'.
+In contrast, the preverbial inchoative use of *los‑* is derived from an older usage meaning 'free'.

 ::: ex
 - Er radelt täglich zur Schule.